 LinkedIn is the home of B2B advertising.
 As a platform targeted at professionals, your ads must match the tone and intent of these >300 million monthly active users (not to mention over 700 million total members).
 Sponsored posts, dynamic or display ads, and InMail are all common forms of advertising on this platform.

-Twitter may have lost some of its luster in the last couple of years, but it still reaches 190 million users daily.
+Former Twitter, now X may have lost some of its luster in the last couple of years, but it still reaches 230 million users daily.
 Moreover, these users are generally very engaged.
 For this medium, short ads with animated imagery or video are the winning formula.
 Its ad offering is original: Follower Ads, Takeover, or Twitter Amplify join the more standard Promoted Ads to take advantage of user engagement and the mobile-first user base.
-Keep in mind: two thirds of the audience is male.

 YouTube.
 In-stream or bumper ads are the most common form of advertising on this platform.
 For video advertising, YouTube boasts 2 billion monthly users, this is the highest-performing marketing money can buy.
 Nearly exclusively, as opposed to most other social media platforms, YouTube video ads are consumed with sound in 95% of the cases.